SEND Youth focused Partnerships Event: Pilgrim Street Arts Centre

 Wirral JSNA: Sensory Service survey results (2015)

 This short report outlines the survey results provided by the Wirral Sensory Service in Autumn 2015.
 This was an opportunity for parents, carers and service users to provide their insight into the service they receive and issues they see as affecting their lives.
-View this document for more information.

 Local survey of ex-military personnel and veterans (2015)

 This short report outlines the survey results provided by the Wirral based All Military Members Organisation or AMMO in April 2015.
 This was an opportunity for ex-service personnel and veterans, living or accessing support in Wirral, to provide their insight into issues they see as affecting their lives.
-View the document for more information.

 Practical guide to engaging with clinical commissioning groups Compact Voice (May 2015)